KevCaz/QCBSgraphR/lecture/index.md

 - What about adding text in the plot area?
 - We will use the function `text()`
-- Here is a first example
+- Here is a first example:

 ```r